iptracej/docker/README.md

-# Docker Collection by Kiyoshi Watanabe
+# Docker Collection

-This repository contains all docker and docker-compose files for my projects
+This repository contains all docker and docker-compose files